 Archive TEMPLATE

-Healey received her Bachelor of Arts degree from Duke University.
-Since 2015 she has served as a member of the board of directors for The Mr. Holland’s Opus Foundation, which is dedicated to the future of music education and provides durable, high-quality musical instruments to deserving, under-funded music programs nationwide.
-She lives in Santa Monica with her husband and daughter.
+She received her bachelor of arts degree from Duke University.
+Since 2015, she has served as a member of the board of directors for The Mr. Holland’s Opus Foundation, which is dedicated to the future of music education and provides durable, high-quality musical instruments to deserving, under-funded music programs nationwide.

 Liz Fine most recently served as SVP Original Series for VH1 and MTV where she oversaw 18 series including 7 of the top 10 unscripted shows in all of cable.
 In her role as SVP of current and new programming she was also responsible for the successful launch of the docu-ensemble Siesta Key and the formatted series How Far is Tattoo Far for MTV both in second seasons on the network.
 During her tenure at VH1 and MTV both networks saw year on year ratings growth with an astounding 8 consecutive quarters at Vh1 alone.
 Prior to working at Viacom, Liz served as Vice President Programming & Development for FYI.
 In Her role, she oversaw development and programming for the lifestyle-based network, including the hit docuseries franchise Married at First Sight (currently in its 8th season), Man vs Child:Chef Showdown, Epic Meal Empire, Unplugged Nation and more.
 Before joining FYI, Fine was an Executive Producer for Left/Right – where she co-produced the docuseries franchise, Mob Wives.
 In addition, Fine previously helped format the first season ofParking Wars, which had a successful 7 season run on A&E, and worked on such shows asChopped, Teen Mom, Wife Swap, 24 Hour Restaurant Battle and more.
 She began her career as an Olympic researcher with IMG/TWI and won two Emmy’s for her work on promos at the Olympics in Sydney and Salt Lake City.
 Fine graduated from Boston University with a BAS degree in Communications.